 Breakups suck.
 We all hate getting dumped (whether we really liked the guy or not) but we also hate being the bad guy in the breakup, and doing the dumping.
 Especially, if there’s nothing dramatic going on.
 Especially, if the guy is a nice guy.
 Especially, if there is absolutely nothing wrong with the nice guy, except for the fact that you’re just unhappy with him.
 Then what?

 What happens when you’re just not in love?
 When you’re bored to tears and the thought of continuing like this makes you miserable?
 When you start to doubt whether you really are twin flames or soul mates?
 Or you feel like you’re trapped?
 Or you wish he would be the one to just pull the trigger and cause the breakup, so you both could move on to find people you actually love?
 Or if he loves you so much and you just aren’t feeling it– but you don’t want to hurt him?

 I have nothing against nice guys, in fact I married a pretty nice guy (thankfully he also has a backbone) but there seems to be an epidemic of settling going around.
-And honestly some of these guys aren’t even nice-they just aren’t complete assholes.
+And honestly some of these guys aren’t even nice-they just aren’t complete idiots.
 I think as women, when we are with someone who isn’t completely horrible to us, we latch on in fear that we’ll never find something better.
 We’re convinced that good men, the kind we could truly be in love with are few and far between.
 That they are all gay or married.

 It just isn’t true.